 Other duties include selecting the right VPS hosting provider for the organization’s website and ensuring everyone adheres to the rules governing network usage.

 Network engineers earn $79,700 per year.
 The employment rate is expected to grow by 15 percent over the next 10 years.
 It is a highly in-demand IT job.

 Quality assurance managers work with other IT staff to establish quality standards and monitor them against the agreed targets.
 Other duties include determining IT training needs and ensuring the IT infrastructures meet customer service standards and specific quality requirements for computer systems.

-Quality assurance managers earn between $44,942 and $120,742 per year.
+Quality assurance is an in-demand IT job and the QA managers earn between $44,942 and $120,742 per year.
 The employment rate is expected to grow at a steady rate for the next 10 years.

 7. Information Security Analyst

 Information security analysts detect and prevent cyber threats to an organization.
 Their typical duties involve planning, implementing and upgrading security measures, monitoring user access, conducting internal security audits, and anticipating security incidents.
 Security analysts earn $92,600 per year.

 The US Bureau of Labor Statistics projects the employment rate to grow by 18 percent over the next 10 years.

 Web developers apply their coding knowledge to design and maintain websites.
 They also take care of the web servers and ensure that they run smoothly without any downtimes.
 Web designers earn $66,130 per year.

 The employment rate is expected to grow by 27 percent over the next 10 years.